Jack Suwinski Player Props: Pirates vs. Dodgers

 Jack Suwinski At The Plate

-- Suwinski leads Pittsburgh in total hits (51) this season while batting .231 with 26 extra-base hits.
+- Suwinski leads Pittsburgh with 51 hits, batting .229 this season with 26 extra-base hits.

-- Among qualifying hitters in baseball, his batting average ranks 122nd, his on-base percentage ranks 35th, and he is 21st in the league in slugging.
+- Among qualified batters in MLB action, he ranks 121st in batting average, 34th in on-base percentage, and 24th in slugging.

-- Suwinski enters this game on a four-game hitting streak.
-During his last outings, he's hitting .429 with one homer.

-- Suwinski has had an RBI in 26 games this season (36.1%), including nine multi-RBI outings (12.5%).
-He has also driven in three or more of his team's runs in four contests.
+- In 26 games this season (35.6%), Suwinski has picked up an RBI, and in nine of those games (12.3%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.